Henry Samuel Chapman: Family

-Chapman married twice; firstly on 6 June 1840, to Catherine DeLancy Brewer (born 1810), (daughter of T. G. Brewer, a London barrister), who was drowned while returning to Australia from visiting England along with two sons and a daughter when the passenger ship SS London foundered in the Bay of Biscay in January 1866.
+Chapman married twice; firstly on 6 June 1840, to Catherine DeLancy Brewer (born 1810), who was drowned while returning to Australia from visiting England along with two sons and a daughter when the passenger ship SS London foundered in the Bay of Biscay in January 1866.
 They had seven children together, six sons and a daughter.

-Chapman revisited England, and on 11 April 1868 married Selina Frances Carr, sister-in-law of Richard Davies Ireland, who survived him, with at least three sons of the first marriage.
+Chapman revisited England, and on 11 April 1868 married Selina Frances Carr.
 His third son, Martin Chapman, was amongst the first seven King's Counsel to be appointed in New Zealand in 1907.
-His fifth son, Sir Frederick Revans Chapman, became a Supreme Court judge in New Zealand, and President of the Court of Arbitration.